At the time of this posting I’m probably getting ready to board my flight down to San Francisco.

 I am almost ashamed to say that I haven’t had many of those in my life.
 As I have written in the past, my life has been pretty easy.
 I’ve always known what’d be next.

-Well I have no clue what is next.
+Well I have no clue what’s next.

-I am arriving in Bangkok at midnight on Wednesday/Thursday and don’t know where I will be staying or going from there.
+I’m arriving in Bangkok at midnight on Wednesday/Thursday and don’t know where I’ll be staying or going from there.

 As scary as it is though (my stomach has been in knots for the last few days), I didn’t have much of a choice.
 Had I said no, rather than yes, I would have always wondered “what if?”
 What if I had went to Thailand to pursue my dreams?
 What if I hadn’t left my job?
 What if I failed to take risks when opportunities presented themselves?

-Life will present you with opportunities to make a decisions that will define how you live and what you do.
+Life will present you with opportunities to make decisions that will define how you live and what you do.
 Maybe it will come in the form of a new job opportunity?
-Perhaps it is a decision to leave a current job with no plans for the future.
-At one point of another, you will have a tough decision to make, and it will probably scare the crap out of you.
+Perhaps it’s a decision to leave a current job with no plans for the future.
+At one point or another, you’ll have a tough decision to make, and it will probably scare the crap out of you.

-Looking back, I feel like that is one of the biggest things that has led me down my current path; I guess I am making up for the missed opportunity!
+Looking back, I feel like that is one of the biggest things that has led me down my current path; I guess I’m making up for the missed opportunity!
 Or how about the time earlier this year when I had the chance to learn how to sail, for free, in the Caribbean for three months.
 Instead, I decided to stay at a job that I knew I wasn’t happy with, and to this day I can’t believe I passed on the chance.
 Those are my regrets.

-I’m proud that I’m not a hypocrite, and I can’t wait to see whats in store for me over the coming weeks and months.
-As I mentioned in the last entry, I am hoping to get a few more posts written while in transit about both my packing list, as well as a recap of everything that happened in 2009.
+I’m proud that I’m not a hypocrite, and I can’t wait to see what’s in store for me over the coming weeks and months.
+As I mentioned in the last entry, I’m hoping to get a few more posts written while in transit about both my packing list, as well as a recap of everything that happened in 2009.

 Again, I also wanted to thank you for sticking with me over the past week, as I know I have deviated from my posting schedule.
 To be honest, preparing to leave kicked my ass more than I ever expected it to, but now that everything is taken care of I find myself in a state of groggy relaxation (also forgive me if this post makes no sense, as I said, it is WAY earlier than I am used to being awake!).